-The COVID 19 pandemic with which we have been dealing for nearly the last two years has only exacerbated that nursing shortage in so many ways.
-It will be many years before we have a true understanding on the physical and emotional toll it’s taken for those who have worked on the front lines for countless hours and days.
+The COVID-19 pandemic with which we have been dealing for nearly the last two years has only exacerbated that nursing shortage in so many ways.
+It will be many years before we have a true understanding on the physical and emotional toll it’s taken on those who have worked on the front lines for countless hours and days.
 The sacrifice they have made, the exhaustion they have fought through and the trauma they have witnessed should never be underestimated.

-Like many agencies, the USCIS, within the Department of Homeland Security, is overwhelmed, underfunded and historically understaffed to adequately and timely address all immigration petitions.
-The views from one Administration to the next can and does have a tremendous impact.
+Like many agencies, the USCIS, within the Department of Homeland Security, is overwhelmed, underfunded, and historically understaffed to adequately and timely address all immigration petitions.
+The views from one Administration to the next can and do have a tremendous impact.
 This is not a new phenomenon but a reality that millions have faced while seeking entry into the United States.
-There have been a few occasions when draconian measures have been exercised to address backlogs, to include the imposition of a retrogression.
+There have been a few occasions when draconian measures have been exercised to address backlogs, including the imposition of a retrogression.
 Just as a reminder, retrogression occurs when more people apply for a visa in a particular category or country than there are visas available for that month.
-Historically, retrogression occurs toward the end of the fiscal year as visa issuance approaches the annual category, or per-country limitations.
+Historically, retrogression occurs toward the end of the fiscal year as visa issuance approaches the annual category or per-country limitations.
 Typically, when the new fiscal year begins on October 1, a new supply of visas is made available and usually, but not always, returns the dates to where they were before retrogression.
-Equally important, retrogressions are short lived.
+Equally important, retrogressions are short-lived.

 As our healthcare system is under attack, it is our view that the current administration’s position will be a commitment to do no harm.
-There are no immediate or short term fixes available to address the current crisis that exists.
-To limit, slow down or even stop EB based petitions would impose significant harm and subsequent damage to a system and its patients.
+There are no immediate or short-term fixes available to address the current crisis that exists.
+Limiting, slowing down, or even stopping EB-based petitions would impose significant harm and subsequent damage to a system and its patients.
 That would be an unfathomable path for this Administration to take.